geekymon2/flutter_stateful_vs_stateless/README.md

-# myfirstapp

-A new Flutter project.
+# Stateful vs Stateless Widgets Example

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an example showing the difference between Stateful and Stateless Widgets.

 A few resources to get you started if this is your first Flutter project: